Gohla/pie/tutorial/src/2_top_down/index.md

 This manifests itself as the attached edge data being `Option<Dependency<T, O>>`, where `None` indicates that the dependency has been reserved.

 The `reserve_task_require_dependency` and `update_reserved_task_require_dependency` methods implement this behavior.
-We propagate cycle errors so that the caller can report a nice error message.
+We propagate cycle errors so that the caller can report an error message.

 #### Resetting tasks